What is HER2-Positive Breast Cancer?

 These tips can help you stay healthy while you get treatment:

-Stay nourished.
-If you don’t have much appetite, eat smaller meals every few hours, rather than three big meals.
+- Stay nourished.
+If you don’t have much of an appetite, eat smaller meals every few hours, rather than three big meals.

 The American Cancer Society is a good starting place to find the support you and your family may need throughout your treatment and afterward.